The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Capacity to within a Constant Gap

 \subsection{A new inner bound on the capacity region via a simple achievable scheme}

-The achievable region of \cite{TT}, which is specified as a union of sub-regions over all possible input distributions and time-sharing schemes, was shown to be within a constant gap (of $N_i$ bits) of the capacity region.
+The achievable region of \cite{TT}, which is specified as a union of sub-regions over all possible input distributions and time-sharing schemes, was shown to be within a constant gap (of $(N_1,N_2)$ bits) of the capacity region.
 It is not clear from that result as to whether a coding scheme corresponding to a single input distribution, or one that corresponds to time sharing between a few carefully chosen input distributions, can achieve the capacity of the Gaussian MIMO IC within a constant number of bits.
-In this section, we develop a simple HK coding scheme corresponding to a single joint distribution of input and auxiliary random variables -- that {\em does not} belong to the class of distributions that would be consistent with the prescription of \cite{TT} -- but that nevertheless has the desirable property of having a rate region that is within a constant gap to the outer bound of Lemma \ref{lem_upper_bound}, and hence to the capacity region.
-First, in Section \ref{subsubsec:review} we briefly review the original HK coding scheme~\cite{Han_Kobayashi} and some recent developments in \cite{KH2007}, \cite{CMG} for the discrete memoryless interference channel (DM-IC) and then apply those results to the Gaussian MIMO IC.
-In Section \ref{subsubsec:interpretation}, we give a novel interpretation for the outer bound of Lemma \ref{lem_upper_bound} which is used as the basis for the specification of a simple achievable scheme in Section \ref{subsubsec:simple}.
-The description of the simple achievable scheme includes not only the specification of the joint distribution of the input and auxiliary random variables but also the rate split between private and common sub-messages and this is detailed in Section \ref{subsubsec:rate-split}.
+In this section, we develop a simple HK coding scheme corresponding to a single joint distribution of input and auxiliary random variables -- that does not belong to the class of distributions that would be consistent with the prescription of \cite{TT} -- but that nevertheless has the desirable property of having a rate region that is within a constant gap to the outer bound of Lemma \ref{lem_upper_bound}, and hence to the capacity region.

+The organization of Section \ref{subsection_HK_I} is as follows.
+In Section \ref{subsubsec:review}, we briefly review the original HK coding scheme~\cite{Han_Kobayashi} and some recent developments in \cite{CMG,KH2007}, for the discrete memoryless interference channel (DM-IC) and then apply those results to the Gaussian MIMO IC.
+This serves to not only introduce notation that makes the ensuing discussions concise but also to explain how this work is related to \cite{Han_Kobayashi,CMG,KH2007}.
+In Section \ref{subsubsec:interpretation}, we give a novel interpretation for the outer bound of Lemma \ref{lem_upper_bound}.
+This interpretation is then used as the basis for the specification of a simple achievable scheme in Section \ref{subsubsec:simple}.
 An inner bound on the achievable rate region of the simple HK scheme of this section is then obtained in Section \ref{subsubsec-constgap}.
 This inner bound is seen to resemble the outer bound of Lemma \ref{lem_upper_bound} from which the constant gap to capacity result is easily deduced.